 Scope and Applicability

-Except as provided in section 2013(c), this regulation applies to any state or local government agency with jurisdiction in California that owns, leases, or operates a vehicle with manufacturer's gross vehicle weight rating (GVWR) greater than 8,500 lbs. as defined in section 2013(b).
+Fleet Applicability.
+Except as provided in the exemptions specified in section 2013(c), this regulation applies to any state or local government agency with jurisdiction in California that owns, leases, or operates one or more vehicles in California as described in the vehicle scope specified in section 2013(a)(2).
 This regulation does not apply to federal fleets subject to title 13, California Code of Regulations (CCR) section 2015.

+Vehicle Scope.
+Except as provided in the exemptions specified in section 2013(c), vehicles subject to this regulation are vehicles operated in California that have a gross vehicle weight rating (GVWR) greater than 8,500 lbs.

 Hiring Entities.
-The requirements of section 2013(i) apply to any motor carrier, broker, governmental agency, person, or entity that hires and operates or hires and directs the operation of vehicles in fleets subject to title 13, CCR sections 2015 through 2015.6, or fleets and vehicles in fleets subject to this regulation per the scope and applicability of section 2013(a)(1).
+The requirements specified in section 2013(j) apply to any motor carrier, broker, governmental agency, person, or entity that hires and operates or hires and directs the operation of vehicles in fleets subject to title 13, CCR sections 2015 through 2015.6, or fleets and vehicles in fleets subject to this regulation per the scope and applicability specified in section 2013(a)(1).

 Definitions.
-For the purposes of this regulation, the following definitions apply:
+For the purposes of this regulation, the following definitions apply to section 2013 through 2013.4:

-“Authorized dealer” means a sales, service, or repair facility that is recognized by a motor vehicle manufacturer as a sales representative or is authorized and capable of performing repairs to factory specifications, including warranty repair work.
+“Authorized dealer” means a sales, service, or repair facility that is recognized by a motor vehicle manufacturer as a sales representative or is both authorized by a motor vehicle manufacturer to perform repairs on vehicles and is in fact capable of performing repairs needed to maintain vehicles to factory specifications, including performing warranty repair work.

 “Backup vehicle” means a vehicle, excluding yard tractors, that is operated infrequently as specified in section 2013.1(a).

-“Box truck” means a single-unit vehicle with a fully-enclosed or a partially-enclosed space with a roof and at least three sides designed for transporting cargo or payload, excluding the driver and passengers.
+“Box truck” means a single-unit vehicle with a fully- or partially enclosed space with a roof and at least three sides designed for transporting cargo or payload, excluding the driver and passengers, for the primary intended function of transporting freight or cargo.
 Examples of included vehicles are those commonly referred to as step vans, refrigerated vans, dry vans, chipper trucks, and box reefer trucks.

 “Broker” means any person that, as a principal or agent, sells, offers for sale, negotiates for, or holds itself out by solicitation, advertisement, or otherwise as selling, providing, or arranging for, transportation by motor carrier for compensation.
 A motor carrier, or person who is an employee or bona fide agent of a carrier, is not a broker when it arranges or offers to arrange the transportation of shipments which it is authorized to transport and which it has accepted and legally bound itself to transport.